-Palaeontology I
+Palaeontology

-Systematic classification of the various Phyla with detailed morphological study of their important subdivisions.
-Stratigraphical applications of palaeontology.
+Systematic classification of the Invertebrate phyla, with detailed morphological study of their important subdivisions.
+Introduction to the principles of palaeontology and its stratigraphic applications.
 Introduction to Palaeobotany.

-Practical Work: Examination and diagnostic description of representative fossils from the various phyla.
-Study of fossil assemblages.
+Practical work: Examination and diagnostic description of representative fossils from the various phyla and study of their stratigraphical distribution.

-Moore, R. C., Lalicker, C. G., and Fischer, A. G.: Invertebrate Fossils (McGraw-Hill, 766 pp.).
+Moore, R. C., Lalicker, C. G., and Fischer, A. G.: Invertebrate Fossils (McGraw-Hill).

-Woods, H.: Palaeontology Invertebrate (Cambridge University Press, 477 pp.) Schrock, R. R. and Twenhofel, W. H.: Principles of Invertebrate Palaeontology (McGraw-Hill 816 pp.).
+Woods, H.: Palaeontology Invertebrate (Cambridge University Press).

+Schrock, R. R. and Twenhofel, W. H.: Principles of Invertebrate Palaeontology (McGraw-Hill).